 The fuel manifold (1) stores high pressure fuel from the fuel injection pump.
-The high pressure fuel will
+The high pressure fuel will flow to the injectors.

 The fuel pressure sensor (2) measures the fuel pressure in the fuel manifold (1).

 The relief valve (3) will prevent the fuel pressure from getting too high.